nasa/LPDAAC-Data-Resources/setup/setup_instructions_python.md

 ## 2. Python Environment Setup

-This Python Environment will work for all tutorials developed by LP DAAC team existing within this repository in additione to Resource Repository directed to from this repository.
+This Python environment will work for all tutorials developed by LP DAAC team existing within this repository in addition to Resource Repository directed to from this repository.
 All required packages are included in an `.yml` file stored in `setup` folder.
-Using your preferred command line interface (command prompt, terminal, cmder, etc.) type the following to create a compatible Python environment:
+Using your preferred command line interface (command prompt, terminal, cmder, etc.) follow the steps below to create a compatible Python environment.

-+ For Windows:

-> `mamba env create -f python/setup/lp_tutorials_windows.yml`

-+ For MacOS:
+Type the following in the command line and press enter to create a compatible environment with the most updated packages.

-> `mamba env create -f setup/lp_tutorials_macos.yml`
+> `mamba env create -f setup/lp_tutorials.yml`

-**If you are using *conda*, replace the "mamba" with "conda".**
+**If you are using *conda*, replace the "mamba" with "conda" and be patient.**

+To reproducible the exact Python environment that all tutorials are tested with follow the steps below. `conda-lock` and `micromamba` both can be used to generate a conda environments using a lock file. `micromamba` is a tiny version of the mamba package manager and could speed up the installation.

+- To create a Python environment using **conda-lock**:
+  - First, type the following in the command line to install `conda-lock`:
+    > `conda install --channel=conda-forge --name=base conda-lock`
+    - For more details on how to install `conda-lock` visit https://github.com/conda/conda-lock#installation.
+`
+  - Next, create the environment using the `conda-lock.yml` file stored in `setup` folder.
+    >  `conda-lock install --name ENV_NAME setup/conda-lock.yml`
+    - make sure to include the

+- To create a Python environment using **micromamba**:
+  - First, type the following in the command line to install `micromamba`:
+    > `conda install -c conda-forge micromamba`
+    - For more details on how to install `micromamba` visit https://mamba.readthedocs.io/en/latest/micromamba-installation.html#.

+  - Next, create the environment using the `conda-lock.yml` file stored in `setup` folder.
+    > `micromamba create -n ENV_NAME -f setup/conda-lock.yml`

-## 2. Opening the notebooks
+## 3. Opening the notebooks

 If you did the above and already have your environment activated, you can simply launch Jupyter Notebook by typing the following in command line: